katythedress/cs-236-projects/README.md

-I'm not proud of this code, but I'm leaving it here for some poor sap who's failing the class.
+I'm not proud of this code, but I'm leaving it here for some poor kid who's failing the class.
 Yay, BYU.

 These assignments are written in C++ and together make a sort of "interpreter" for simple Datalog "programs."
 Each of these labs passes according to the fall 2014 requirements.
 I had Barker as a professor.
 Crazy dude.